learning-zone/spring-boot-basics/README.md

 ## Q. ***Which Embedded Containers are Supported by Spring Boot?***

-Spring Boot contains Jetty, Tomcat, Undertow or Reactor Netty servers, all of which are embedded.
+Spring Boot contains Jetty, Tomcat, Undertow and Reactor Netty servers, all of which are embedded.

 * **Jetty** – Used in a wide number of projects, Eclipse Jetty can be embedded in framework, application servers, tools, and * clusters.
 * **Tomcat** – Apache Tomcat is an open source JavaServer Pages implementation which works well with embedded systems.